Impinj (PI)

 4. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Impinj grew its sales at an exceptional 20.2% compounded annual growth rate.
-Its growth beat the average semiconductor company and shows its offerings resonate with customers.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Impinj grew its sales at an exceptional 21% compounded annual growth rate.
+Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
-Impinj’s annualized revenue growth of 7.1% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Impinj’s annualized revenue growth of 8.4% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Impinj Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 15.8% over the next 12 months, an improvement versus the last two years.
-This projection is commendable and implies its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 22.5% over the next 12 months, an improvement versus the last two years.
+This projection is commendable and suggests its newer products and services will spur better top-line performance.

 5. Product Demand & Outstanding Inventory